yochen729/Program-Design-Final-Project/README.md

 ####  1. Get clone , Git or download the source code as zip.
     Clone or download source code from Github.
-You can download it directly, or use a tool like Git-bash, tortoise git...
+You can download it directly, or use a tool like Git-bash, tortoise git... , or download the release .exe file.
 ####  2. Go to our final_program_new_version folder
     Open the terminal and cd command to change direction to final_program_new_version folder.
 ####  3. Compile the source code.